 Home > Company Performance > Suncor Energy Inc.

 Suncor Energy, Canada’s largest integrated energy company, recovers bitumen from oil sands near Fort McMurray, Alberta, and upgrades it to refinery-ready feedstock and diesel fuel.
-Suncor’s strategy is to be Canada’s leading energy company by growing its business in low greenhouse gas (GHG) fuels, electricity and hydrogen while sustaining and optimizing its existing hydrocarbon business and transforming its GHG footprint; all enabled by its expertise, long-life resources, integrated business model, strong connection to customers, and world-class environment, social and governance (ESG) performance.
+Suncor’s vision is to be Canada’s leading energy provider respected for our people, performance, sustainability and relationships that together create value-added contributions to society, communities, customers and shareholders.

-External 2022 verification results for Suncor’s oil sands Base Plant and Fort Hills mine reflect performance to the date they are published, where feasible, and are aligned with TSM’s annual reporting timeline.
+Internal 2024 assessment results for Suncor’s oil sands Base Plant and Fort Hills mine facilities reflect performance to the date they are published, where feasible, and are aligned with TSM’s annual reporting timeline.

 Biodiversity Conservation Management